“Oh! My little baby!” “Mera pyaara baccha!” “My little princess!”

 Anyways, your life had become a total mess.
 You were trying to accept the changes in your body, and right then, the sex hormones kicked in.
 Alright!
 This was the time when your reproductive organs started functioning and you felt sensual but didn’t realize what exactly was happening to you.

 Similarly, there were a lot of other strong emotions due to chemical processes taking place inside you.
 You could not comprehend being upset without any reason or feeling restless all the time.
-There was frustration, annoyance, attraction, over-sensitiveness and what not!
+In addition, there was frustration, annoyance, attraction, over-sensitiveness and what not!

 “Moti ho jaungi…diet karna padega”